sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ..that is, the definition of a grandparent.
 We use this example because its very straightforward but includes a good cross-section of FoL elements.

+### Writing Sentences Manually

-**Manual:** The most basic way to express this is to manually compose a bunch of instances of the types found in the top-level `SCFirstOrderLogic` namespace, like this:
+The most basic way to express this is to manually compose a bunch of instances of the types found in the top-level `SCFirstOrderLogic` namespace, like this:

 ```csharp
 var g = new VariableDefinition("g");